OSC/ood-documentation/source/app-authorization.rst

 App Authorization
 =================

 OnDemand controls which apps users are able to see and execute using file permissions on the app directories.
-By default every user may access every app.
-Read the section on `app sharing using file permissions`_ to learn more.

-.. _app sharing using file permissions: /app-sharing.html#system-installed-apps
+See :ref:`app_sharing_system_installed_apps` for details.